 |Control||SaaS provider controls systems and is entrusted with customer data||Control of systems and data|

-Be wary of what SaaS providers and on-premises software vendors promise you
+Be wary of promises from SaaS providers and vendors

 SaaS providers and on-premises vendors will try to make you believe that their solution provides the best resolution for you with respect to the conflicts listed in Table 1.
 For example, one of the most difficult questions to answer involves SaaS versus on-premises costs over a long-term period, such as five years or more.

 On-premises vendors often argue that over a five-year period, your infrastructure costs to support your business apps will have paid for themselves.
 After the five-year period, SaaS is going to cost you while the on-premises solution has no incremental cost, even if you add more users.
 This argument should be questioned because software updates, new hardware additions, backup/recovery, and the like, are all ongoing costs.
 To be safe, you need to do the arithmetic on your own for the SaaS case and for the on-premises case.

 Use a multistep process to evaluate on-premises and SaaS

 Making the decision whether to stay with on-premises or move to SaaS is a multistep process.
 A hugely important question that you must answer is: Is there a SaaS provider available that provides the software that you need and that you can trust?
 If you cannot find a SaaS provider that you trust and provides the software that you need, then the decision is easy.
 Stay with on-premises.